Battalgazi

-Battalgazi, formerly and colloquially Eskimalatya (Melediya kevn), is a municipality and district of Malatya Province, Turkey.
+Battalgazi (Betalqazî), formerly and colloquially Eskimalatya (Older Malatya), is a municipality and district of Malatya Province, Turkey.
 Its area is 947 km^{2}, and its population is 307,478 (2022).
 At the 2013 reorganisation part of the former central district of Malatya Province was added to the district.
-It covers the eastern part of the agglomeration of Malatya and the adjacent countryside.

-The town center corresponds to the previous location of Malatya proper, at a distance of 20 km from the modern day urban center and provincial seat of Malatya.
-The town was renamed in honor of Battal Gazi during the Republican period.
+The municipality is populated by Kurds of the Dirêjan and Reşwan tribes and by Turks.

+Composition

+There are 104 neighbourhoods in Battalgazi District: